 Clients and associates include HM Treasury, Department For Education and Schools, Westminster Council, Lewisham Council, Camden Council, Imperial War Museum, Museum of London, Science Museum, British Film Institute, Royal Holloway University, Essex University, London School of Economics, HM Prison, Images of Black Women, Somali Family Support Group, National Association of Black Saturday Schools, BBC Two, Discovery Channel, Teachers TV, Ben and OHTV.

 Black History Walks has extensive experience delivering workshops on diversity and institutional racism for high-profile businesses and organisations, and BHW has lectured in some of London’s most prestigious museums and institutes.
 We continue to develop new community partnerships and relationships with experts, academics and professionals from diverse industries, ensuring that Black History Walks remains varied, consistent, current and of exceptional quality.
-Tony Warner, founder of Black History Walks, has written the first-ever Black history walking tour guide, pre-order your copy from this link“Black History Walks in London, Volume 1”.
+The founder of Black History Walks, has written the first-ever Black history walking tour guide, pre-order your copy from this link“Black History Walks in London, Volume 1”.
 The book is published as part of Jacaranda Books’ “Twenty in 2020” initiative, which represents the first time a UK publisher has published twenty Black British writers in one year.
-It will be in shops from October.
+It will be in shops in 2021.
 Join our email list to be notified of the various regional and international book launches.

 Reviews of Black History Walks, Tours & Talks